MiguelCos/MSstats_labelfree_preprocessing/README.md

 - evidence.txt
 - proteinGroups.txt
-- annotation.csv (not included in the MaxQuant txt folder, see below how to create this one).
+- annotation.csv (not included in the MaxQuant txt folder, see below how to create this one before executing the script).

 **NOTE**: These files should be in the same folder as the R script, and this folder should be an initiated RStudio project (There should be a .Rproj file in the same folder).

 4. Open your RStudio project by double-clicking the `.Rproj` file in your newly created R project folder.

-5. Open the script `mq_to_msstats_formating_normalization_n_prep_for_limma.R`

-6. Set the options to run the pre-processing and normalization with MSstats in the 'Set conditions' section of the script between the lines 9 and 32

-7. Click 'Source' in your R Studio session
+5. Type in your R console: `source("mq_to_msstats_formating_normalization_n_prep_for_limma")` to execute the script.

+6. Answer the questions as promted on the R console.

-8. The script should generate two `.csv` files: one in long MSstats-format and one in wide format, suitable as an input for Limma.
+7. The script should generate two `.csv` files: one in long MSstats-format and one in wide format, suitable as an input for Limma.

 ## Creating the annotation file